thousandbrainsproject/tbp.monty/docs/contributing/style-guide/code-style-guide.md

 monty.unimplemented() # fails type check
 ```

-### Inheritance hierarchy SHALL have at most one level of inheritance
+### Inheritance Hierarchy SHALL Have at Most One Level of Inheritance

 _Why_: Inheritance hierarchy allows for overriding methods.
 As class hierarchies deepen, override analysis becomes more complex.
 The issue is not how the code functions but the difficulty of reasoning about behavior when multiple layers of overrides are possible.
 The deeper the hierarchy, the more difficult it is to track what code a specific instance uses, and it makes it unclear where functionality should be overridden.
 Modifying code with a deep inheritance hierarchy is also complex, in that any change can have cascading effects up and down the hierarchy.